jbcodeforce/ML-studies/llm-langchain/Readme.md

 # Some LLM and LangChain implementations

-Use python docker image with the script `./startPythonDocker.sh`
+Use python docker image with the script `./startPythonDocker.sh` or a virtual python environment.

-note "invalid request":

-    In any code connected to AWS, if there is this kind of message: ` when calling the InvokeModel operation: The security token included in the request is invalid`, be sure to get the AWS_SESSION_TOKEN environment variable set.

 ## Pre-requisite

-* Install lib for Bedrock and AWS:
+* When using AWS Bedrock, install Bedrock library:

     ```sh
     cd bedrock
-    pip install -r requirements
+    pip install -r requirements.txt
     ```

-* Install langchain and other dependencies
+* Install Langchain and other dependencies

     ```sh
     cd ..
-    pip install -r requirements
+    pip install -r requirements.txt
     ```

 ## A RAG pipeline for Q&A